chinmaygupta14/Classification-using-keras/README.md

 # Classification-using-keras
 Created a CNN clssification model using keras on the cifar10 dataset. only used 3 classes as the size of the dataset is huge.

+# log_reg_nn
+creating a logistic regression model from scratch using numpy